iangrunt/iangrunt.github.io/index.md

 I pay $144 a year for Premium and use it every day.
 I primarily use it in Gmail, Notion, Slack, and HubSpot.
 It works well with local clients and web clients.
 I wish Grammarly had native Vim support, and I may have missed something to configure it, so for now, I use Vale as my style-enforcer and then fix up things like tone, grammar, and clarity with the Grammarly web editor.

 ### Vale - [vale.sh](https://vale.sh/)
 Even though Grammarly doesn't work with Vim, I continue to use Vale as my primary helper for technical writing.
-I have it configured to run each time I write on text and Markdown files:
+I have it configured to run each time I `:w` text and Markdown files:

   ```
   " .vimrc